tbender4/kotlin_intro/README.md

 # Final Note
 Practice makes perfect.
 If you're feeling burnt out or can't manage a proper solution, it's **OK** to search for it.
 If the first few links cannot give you a good answer within the first few moments, that's **OK** too.
 Don't give up; don't be afraid to sleuth through documentation and resources.
 Mentally reward yourself for your progress.

+Please contact me for any suggestions or concerns.